What to know about Elon Musk's Neuralink, which put an implant into a human brain

 Brain implant research has raised many questions, including whether (and where) humanity should draw the line in our integration with technology.

-As the rush to embrace futuristic devices built steam, people like Tristan Harris, a former Google employee who founded the Center for Humane Technology, have urged innovators to first analyze our present — including the damaging and addictive effects our phones can have on us.
+As the rush to embrace futuristic devices has built steam, people like Tristan Harris, a former Google employee who founded the Center for Humane Technology, have urged innovators to first analyze our present, including the damaging and addictive effects our phones can have on us.

 "What got us into the present situation where our attention spans are 40 seconds on any computer screen?"
 Harris told NPR in 2019.
 "What got us there wasn't, 'Let's make our attention spans short.'
 What got us there was, 'Let's give ourselves superpowers.'
 And we didn't know ourselves well enough that when we gave ourselves superpowers, we debased our way of making attention."